XorTroll/Goldleaf/README.md

 ## Features

 Goldleaf has a very similar concept to [FBI](https://github.com/Steveice10/FBI), which is a similar tool for Nintendo 3DS homebrew.

-As installed content, it's application Id / titleId is `050032A5CF12E000`.

 These are its main features: